cs203t10-ryverbank/ryver-api/README.md

   instance:
     prefer-ip-address: true
 ```

-> Use `bootstrap.yml` for any configuration that is required before `application.yml` is loaded.

 Eureka will automatically configure the Spring Boot application to register itself with the defined Eureka Server.